m3data/collective-futurecrafting/pages/craft/playground.md

 <p>The best kind of learning together happens when we forget we're learning at all.</p>

 <h3>Want First Access?</h3>
 Our playground is still, and the first games are soon to emerge ready for playtesting.
-Subscribe to our substack to:
+Subscribe to our <a href='https://collectivefuturecrafting.substack.com/' target='_blank'>Substack</a> to:

 <ul>
   <li>Be first to playtest new games and activities</li>